Set up your live account structure

 Receive payouts from Adyen

-If you haven't done so yet, add information about the bank accounts where you want to receive the payouts from Adyen.
+- Add information about the bank accounts where you want to receive the payouts from Adyen, if you haven't done so as part of your application.

 - Review and change how you get paid, if required.